kanad13/RAGify/readme.md

-# RAGify - Turn Your Documents into an Interactive AI Assistant
+# RAGify - Chat with Your Documents using Gen AI

-Ever wanted to chat with your company's documents?
-RAGify makes it possible.

-This github repository is for RAGify - a tool that transforms your internal documents into an interactive Q&A system.
-It uses two key technologies:
+This github repository is for RAGify - a tool that lets you chat with your documents using Generative AI & Retrieval-Augmented Generation (RAG).

-1. Retrieval-Augmented Generation (RAG)
-2. Large Language Models (LLMs)

-Think of RAGify as giving your PDFs a brain, without compromising your confidential data.
+Think of RAGify as giving your documents a brain.

 [Click here to see RAGify in action on some sample documents.](https://ragify.streamlit.app)

 ## Why RAGify?

-Every company has a vast amount of documentation spread across various file formats like PDF and DOCX.
-Wouldn't it be great if you could chat with these documents?
+Individuals and companies often accumulate vast amounts of documentation in various formats like PDF and DOCX.
+Finding relevant information means sifting through multiple documents to locate concrete answers.
+Imagine being able to chat with these documents.
-If you use ChatGPT or Gemini to upload yourn documents to chat with them, then that risks making your company's confidential information public.

-RAGify provides an alternative by showing you how to:
+RAGify offers a secure mechanism to:

-- Build a secure system that works with your internal documents
+    - Build a private system that works with your documents
-- Integrate with trusted external entities
+    - Integrate with trusted external sources
-- Maintain the confidentiality of your corporate data
+    - Maintain the confidentiality of your data

-RAGify offers a simple, secure way to bring your static documents to life using the power of Generative AI.
+RAGify provides a simple, secure way to bring your static documents to life using the power of Generative AI.

-## Customize RAGify for Your Needs

-This Github repository provides detailed documentation on how RAGify works.

-With this information, you can quickly adapt RAGify to suit your needs.

-By making a few changes, RAGify can work with your own documentation.

-Scroll below to see how you can build a similar system.

 ## How RAGify Works?